Molcas/OpenMolcas/doc/source/users.guide/programs/caspt2.rst

               </KEYWORD>

 :kword:`ONLY`
-  This keyword requires the :kword:`MULTistate` keyword, and is followed by an integer specifying one of the roots.
+  This keyword requires the :kword:`MULTistate` or :kword:`XMULtistate` keyword, and is followed by an integer specifying one of the roots.
-  In a Multistate calculation, it requests to compute the energy of only the specified root.
-However, the effective Hamiltonian coupling terms between this root and all the others included in the Multistate treatment will be computed and printed out.
+  In a (Extended) Multistate calculation, it requests to compute the energy of only the specified root.
+However, the effective Hamiltonian coupling terms between this root and all the others included in the (Extended) Multistate treatment will be computed and printed out.
   This output will be used in a subsequent calculation, in conjunction with the :kword:`EFFE` keyword.
-This keyword cannot be used with the :kword:`XMULtistate` keyword.

   .. xmldoc:: <KEYWORD MODULE="CASPT2" NAME="ONLY" APPEAR="Only root" KIND="INT" LEVEL="ADVANCED" REQUIRE="MULTISTATE">
               %%Keyword: ONLY <advanced>
               <HELP>
-              This keyword requires the MULTistate keyword, and is followed by an integer specifying one of the roots.
+              This keyword requires the MULTistate or XMULtistate keyword, and is followed by an integer specifying one of the roots.
               In a Multistate calculation, it requests to compute the energy of only the specified root.
 However, the effective Hamiltonian coupling terms between this root and all the others included in the Multistate treatment will be computed and printed out.
               This output will be used in a subsequent calculation, in conjunction with the EFFE keyword.
-This keyword cannot be used with the XMULtistate keyword.
               </HELP>
               </KEYWORD>

 :kword:`EFFE`
-  This keyword requires the :kword:`MULTistate` keyword.
+  This keyword requires the :kword:`MULTistate` or :kword:`XMULtistate` keyword.
   It is followed by the number of states and a matrix of real numbers, specifying the effective Hamiltonian couplings, as provided in a previous calculation using the :kword:`ONLY` keyword.
-  In a Multistate calculation over, e.g., 3 states, 3 separate calculations with the :kword:`ONLY` keyword will be performed, possibly on separate computing nodes, so as to speed up the overall process.
+  In a (Extended) Multistate calculation over, e.g., 3 states, 3 separate calculations with the :kword:`ONLY` keyword will be performed, possibly on separate computing nodes, so as to speed up the overall process.
   The three couplings vectors will be given to the :kword:`EFFE` keyword in matrix form, i.e. the first column is made by the couplings of the first computed root, etc.
-  The program will then quickly compute the Multistate energies.
+  The program will then quickly compute the (Extended) Multistate energies.
-  Note that :kword:`EFFE` cannot be used in conjunction with :kword:`XMULtistate`.

   .. xmldoc:: <KEYWORD MODULE="CASPT2" NAME="EFFE" APPEAR="Effective Hamiltonian couplings" KIND="STRINGS" LEVEL="ADVANCED" REQUIRE="MULTISTATE">
               %%Keyword: EFFE <advanced>
               <HELP>
-              This keyword requires the MULTistate keyword.
+              This keyword requires the MULTistate or XMULtistate keyword.
 It is followed by the number of states and a matrix of real numbers, specifying the effective Hamiltonian couplings, as provided in a previous calculation using the ONLY keyword.
-              In a Multistate calculation over, e.g., 3 states, 3 separate calculations with the ONLY keyword will be performed, possibly on separate computing nodes, so as to speed up the overall process.
+              In a (Extended) Multistate calculation over, e.g., 3 states, 3 separate calculations with the ONLY keyword will be performed, possibly on separate computing nodes, so as to speed up the overall process.
               The three couplings vectors will be given to the EFFE keyword in matrix form, i.e. the first column is made by the couplings of the first computed root, etc.
-              The program will then quickly compute the Multistate energies.
+              The program will then quickly compute the (Extended) Multistate energies.
-              Note that EFFE cannot be used in conjunction with XMULtistate.
               </HELP>
               </KEYWORD>